blackflux/object-scan/README.md

 If function is defined, it is called for every exact match.
 If `false` is returned, the current key is excluded from the result.

+Can be used as a callback function to do processing as matching keys are traversed.

+Called in same order as matches would appear in result.

 This method is conceptually similar to the callback function in [Array.filter()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter).